cgwire/kitsu/docs/getting-started-advanced/README.md

 ![Custom Column exemple](../img/getting-started/custom_column_exemple.png)

-then click on the arrox on the right of the column name to open his menu.Then click on **Sort By**
+Then click on the arrow on the right of the column name to open his menu.
+Then click on **Sort By**

 ![Custom Column Sort By](../img/getting-started/custom_column_sortby.png)